Skip to content

 1. Clicks the link in the email.

-2. Signs in with Google, Microsoft, Yahoo, or Apple.
+2. Signs in with Google, Microsoft, Yahoo, Apple, an email code, or (on mobile) their phone number.

-3. Gets automatically connected to your organization with the role and locations you assigned.
+3. Gets automatically connected to your organization with the role and facilities you assigned.

 • Use work email addresses when inviting team members so everything stays connected.